5 Small Things that Can Lead to Daily Progress

-After a while, though, I realized I would never achieve my goals if I didn’t find a way to make daily progress — no matter how small.
-After all, how do you eat an elephant?
-That’s right.
-One bite at a time.
+After a while, though, I realized I would never achieve my goals if I didn’t find a way to make daily progress — even just a little.

-Here are the five small things I did to turn it all around, make steady progress, and finally reach my goal of leaving my full-time job behind to become a freelance web writer:
+So, here are the five small things I did to turn it all around, make steady progress, and finally reach my goal of leaving my full-time job behind to become a freelance writer:

 1. Create a morning routine.